vortexint/DigiPlane/README.md

 ## Introduction

-Digiplane is a 2D Game engine that makes it easy to create high-quality 2D games.
+Digiplane is a game framework that makes it easy to create high-quality 2D or 3D games.
 It provides simple high-level and low-level access to core features such as using HLSL/GLSL shaders, creating and managing scenes, and uses a entity-component system.
 Digiplane also supports Linux and Windows.

 If you would like to try out the framework, check out the [tutorial](https://digiplane.readthedocs.io/en/latest/tutorial.html).